 Low Fidelity vs. High Fidelity Prototypes

 The level of fidelity of a prototype is a measure of how closely it resembles the final product.

-A low-fidelity prototype, such as a paper sketch, gives a high-level overview but lacks details; it isn’t interactive and can’t be confused with the real product.
+A low-fidelity prototype, such as a paper sketch, or wireframe, gives a high-level overview but lacks details; it isn’t interactive and can’t be confused with the real product.
 Low fidelity prototypes are useful for visualizing the most basic building blocks of the app or website but don’t allow users to experience what the final product will be like.

 A high-fidelity prototype looks like a real product and mimics normal user interaction.
 Menus and buttons are clickable, and there’s far more focus on the details – the layouts, logos, images, spacing, and even fonts.
 High-fidelity prototypes take a bit longer to create but allow stakeholders (and investors) to check design decisions and users to give detailed feedback on specific user journeys.